waheedullahkhan001/internal-hack/README.md

 - Dll Injector - http://www.extremeinjector.com/
 - A simple program as a test subject

-All this is done in MinGW!
+All of it is done in MinGW!